 I am licensed and registered as a Professional Geologist (P.G.) in the State of Texas, #11755.

-In September 2015 I joined the Center for Petroleum and Geosystems Engineering at The University of Texas at Austin (UT) as Senior Research Scientist, adding my expertise from academia and industry to UT’s Fracture Research and Application (FRAC) industrial affiliates consortium.
+From September 2015 through August 2017 I was with the Center for Petroleum and Geosystems Engineering at The University of Texas at Austin (UT) as Senior Research Scientist, adding my expertise from academia and industry to UT’s Fracture Research and Application (FRAC) industrial affiliates consortium.
 I also collaborated with scientists and graduate students in the Jackson School of Geosciences’ Department of Geological Sciences, UT’s Bureau of Economic Geology (BEG), the State-wide Center for Integrated Seismicity Research (CISR), and BEG’s Structural Diagenesis Initiative as well as other scientists from universities and the oil and gas industry in structural geology, reservoir integrity, induced seismicity, and underground natural gas storage.

 Prior to joining UT I was Principal Geomechanicist with ConocoPhillips Company in Houston, Texas.
 Work there focused on the characterization and geomechanics of reservoir and overburden applied to subsurface containment assurance, deepwater assets, heavy-oil fields, and subsurface integrity of conventional and unconventional petroleum fields.
 My management responsibilities included design and implementation of Subsurface Containment Assurance (SCA) and reservoir/overburden geomechanics programs for global exploration and production assets, which included various tools for field containment assessment and technical tools for analyses of the strength and integrity of faults and top-seal stratigraphies under active injection and production operations.